Geno2K/case-study-fiber/README.md

 ## Key Insights:

-One of the first things I noticed after producing the dashboard were the times when repeat calls peaked:
+One of the first things I noticed with the completed dashboard were the times when repeat calls peaked:
 * Internet and wifi issues in markets 1 and 3
 * Troubleshooting issues in market 1
 * On the first day after an initial call